jaemnkm/11-11.development/_posts/20191111/2019-11-01-fullness-of-being.md

 </span>
 <br>
 <span style="margin-left: 40px;">
 But the blank space isn’t blank.
 The poem obviously plays with topics such as rotting and producing sugars, or being coated by sugars, processes that are to do with the biochemistry of lifeforms in a biosphere.
-The gaps in the poem mean that something there, but what is there?
+The gaps in the poem mean that something is there, but what is there?
 The open question quality is legible in the opacity of those gaps.
 What is there quite literally is the paper or the pixels, and what is there definitely and more figuratively is the labor of black people—what Karl Marx would call the species being of humans.
 Marx identifies this with imaginative projection and appropriation, but we don’t have to.
 Let’s just focus on the brute, aka silent, presence of physical being in those gaps, a physical being whose analog are the concrete images of rotting, sugaring and exploding.
 </span>
 <br>
 <span style="margin-left: 40px;">